 Here’s a quick overview of the key tasks/steps to expect over the 5 days.
 In our full summary bundle, we’ll explain how to go about implementing them, along with additional tips for the facilitator and interviewer.

-In our full summary, we’ve captured the key principles, steps and tips for a design sprint.
 This is an extremely detailed book with loads of useful examples, diagrams, checklists and FAQs to help you run your own sprints.
 Jake Knapp recommends beginners to follow all the steps and checklists initially.
 Once you’ve grasped the process, you can experiment with other alternatives.
-Do get a copy of the book for the full details, get our Sprint full summary bundle for an overview of the various ideas and tips, or check out more resources/details www.thesprintbook.com.
+You can purchase the book here for the full details.
+You can also visit www.thesprintbook.com or jakeknapp.com for more details and resources.

 Click here to download the Sprint summary & infographic